 There are many ways to present data to your users, but the node-link structure instantly makes sense, even to people who’ve never worked with graphs before.

 This chart, for example, represents a network of businesses and people associated with Donald Trump.
 Even someone with no data analysis experience can follow the connections and pick out interesting patterns.

-Read this blog for more on how we used graph visualization to explore the TrumpWorld dataset.
+Read our blog for more on how we used graph visualization to explore the TrumpWorld dataset.

-With graph visualization, it’s easy to explore relationships and uncover trends, insights and network structures in graph data.
+With a graph visualization application, it’s easy to explore relationships and uncover trends, insights and network structures in graph data.
 This means your analyst tools can be used by the widest possible audience.

 The node-link model of graph visualization can be applied to pretty much any dataset.
-As long as there’s an interesting relationship in your data somewhere, you’ll find value in graph visualization.
+As long as there’s an interesting relationship in your data somewhere, you’ll find value in a graph visualization application.

-Here, the KeyLines SDK uses the GitHub API to visualize how Neo4j built and maintained a project – data that wouldn’t conventionally be presented as a graph.
-See our Graphing GitHub blog for more on how we did this.
+Here, we’ve created the KeyLines SDK to build a graph visualization application, integrated with the GitHub API.
+The graph shows us Neo4j’s Github project – who builds and maintains the code – data that wouldn’t conventionally be presented as a graph.
+See our Graphing GitHub blog post for more on how we did this.

 Whether your users need to visualize email communication, credit card fraud, IT networks, or data that isn’t inherently ‘graphy’ – graph visualization can help.
 It brings a new dimension to any dataset, revealing insight that would otherwise go undiscovered.